simplicitesoftware/docker/README.md

 The image is configured to exposes the following ports for different usage:

-- Toomcat HTTP port `8080` for direct access or to be exposed thru an HTTP reverse proxy (Apache, NGINX, ...)
+- Tomcat HTTP port `8080` for direct access or to be exposed thru an HTTP reverse proxy (Apache, NGINX, ...)
 - Tomcat HTTP port `8443` to be exposed thru an HTTPS reverse proxy (Apache, NGINX, ...)
 - Tomcat AJP port `8009` to be exposed thru an HTTP/HTTPS reverse proxy (Apache)
 - Tomcat admin port `8005` for starting/stopping Tomcat from outside of the container